LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

 support custom Markdown features, such as Lemmy spoilers.
 For this reason, the Android counterpart has been completely refactored and migrated to the <a href="https://github.com/noties/Markwon">Markwon</a>
-library which is more flexible/extensible albeit more complicated to use, especially if called from a multiplatform environment with `expect`/`actual` functions (and image opening/URL opening/custom links like Lemmy URL references have to be managed).
-The big star here is `MarkwonProvider` and its implementation
+library which is more flexible/extensible albeit more complicated to use, especially if called from a multiplatform environment with <code>expect</code>/<code>actual</code> functions (and image opening/URL opening/custom links like Lemmy URL references have to be managed).
+The big star here is <code>MarkwonProvider</code> and its implementation
 <a href="https://github.com/diegoberaldin/RaccoonForLemmy/blob/master/core/md/src/androidMain/kotlin/com/github/diegoberaldin/raccoonforlemmy/core/markdown/provider/DefaultMarkwonProvider.kt">DefaultMarkwonProvider.kt</a>.
 Parts of the Markwon configuration and usage is inspired by <a href="https://github.com/dessalines/jerboa">Jerboa for Lemmy</a>.
 </dd>
 <dt>Video playback</dt>
 <dd>
-This had to be native, the Android implementation relies on `Exoplayer` whereas the iOS implementation on `AVPlayer` as usual.
+This had to be native, the Android implementation relies on <code>Exoplayer</code> whereas the iOS implementation on <code>AVPlayer</code> as usual.
 </dd>
 <dt>Theme generation</dt>
 <dd>